-Finally, there may be additional elements that you look for.
-For example, maybe you want to support a brand that donates to causes aligned with your values.
+Finally, there can be other factors that you search for.
+For instance, you could wish to support a company that makes donations to causes that match with your own.

-On the other hand, perhaps you only want to purchase vegan fashion.
+On the other hand, perhaps you'd want to solely buy vegan clothing.

 Moving Beyond Consumerism

-- Talk about these issues with your circle of influence.
-Share documentaries, books, podcasts, articles, or other resources that you found informative with friends, family, coworkers, or others in your life.
+- With the people in your sphere of influence, discuss these problems.
+Share any useful videos, books, podcasts, articles, or other materials with your friends, family, coworkers, or other people in your life.

 What Clothing Brands Are Sustainable?

-Not every brand will meet every single criterion for sustainability (though some certainly work to tackle a lot).
+Not every brand will adhere to every sustainability standard (though some certainly work to tackle a lot).

 Some Final Advice for Your Sustainable Fashion Journey

-Ask questions, keep a healthy dose of scepticism of brand claims, and understand that it's a learning process.
+Ask inquiries, maintain a healthy amount of scepticism towards brand claims, and recognise that learning is a process.

 It's reasonable and acceptable to have second thoughts about some purchases after learning more about a particular aspect of sustainability.